Meet the Team

 Having thoroughly enjoyed being a Physics Teacher for many years, I trained for ministry at Ripon College, Cuddesdon, served my Curacy in Highbridge, and ministered in Portishead as Team Pastor, before moving to my current post.

-In many ways it feels as though being a vicar makes sense of who I am, what I’ve done and experienced so far and who I am becoming.
-That said, I believe that being a vicar is more about depending on God than on myself.
+In many ways it feels as though being a rector makes sense of who I am, what I’ve done and experienced so far and who I am becoming.
+That said, I believe that being a rector is more about depending on God than on myself.
 Leading services across the benefice, managing practical matters within the churches and parishes, and serving their communities is a privilege and a challenge!

 I am enjoying getting to know people and the way things work here, and am looking forward to all that God has in store for us.